Ouroboros-analytics/JavascriptRecap/README.md

 console.log(addition(2, 2, "It's a beautiful day!"));
 ```
 **Note:** if you pass too many arguments, they will get ignored.
-However, when you pass too few arguements, they will get replaced with `undifined`. <br>
+However, when you pass too few arguments, they will get replaced with `undefined`. <br>
 The `=` operator is used as default in case an argument isn't passed.

 ```javascript